manovel/docker-image-logitech-media-server/README.md

 # Docker Container for Logitech Media Server

-This is a Docker image for running the Logitech Media Server package (aka SqueezeboxServer) based on the work done by larsks.
-The main difference is the inclusion of dependancies needed to run the Google Music plugin as well as a bump in ubuntu and Squeezebox Server versions.
+This is a Docker image for running the Logitech Media Server package (aka SqueezeboxServer) based on the work done by larsks and apnar.
+Apnar included dependancies needed to run the
+Google Music plugin as well as a bump in ubuntu and Squeezebox Server versions.
+Changes mainly to resolve issues with files/folders permissions.

 Run Directly:
 ```
-docker run -d \
+docker run -d --init \
            --name lms \
            -p 9000:9000 \
            -p 9090:9090 \